 The Effects of Not Using Proper Pruning Techniques

-Pruning trees is an essential aspect of keeping them healthy and looking good However, it’s not a task to be undertaken lightly.
-Inexperience, improper techniques and using the wrong tools could cause severe damages to your trees or even render them unsalvageable.
-In this article, we’ll explain what to avoid while pruning your trees to ensure they remain in good shape and beautiful for many the years to come.
+Pruning trees is an essential element of maintaining their health and appearance however, it’s not an activity to be undertaken lightly.
+Inexperience, improper techniques and using the wrong tools can lead to serious damages to your trees or make them unsalvageable.
+In this article, we’ll go over what you should avoid when pruning to keep your trees in good shape and beautiful for many years to come.

-One of the biggest mistakes people commit when they prune is doing this at the wrong time of the year.
-Pruning in the wrong time of year can disrupt the natural growth patterns of a tree and leave it vulnerable to pests and disease.
-In general, it is best to trim deciduous trees in the winter when they are dormant, and conifers during the spring and early summer.
+One of the biggest mistakes that people commit when they prune is to do it at the wrong time of the year.
+Pruning in the wrong time of year can disrupt the tree’s natural growth pattern and leave it vulnerable to pests and disease.
+In general, it is best to prune deciduous trees during the winter months when they are dormant, and conifers during the latter part of spring or summer.

-Another common pitfall is using the wrong tools for the job.
-Old or worn-out tools can cause injury to the tree, and make it more susceptible to diseases, and making use of tools that are too big or heavy could cause irreparable damage.
-Make sure you have the appropriate tools for the job and keep them in good shape and maintained.
+Another problem is that people use the incorrect tools for the job.
+Old or worn-out tools can cause damage to the tree, and increase the risk of diseases, and using tools that are too big or heavy could cause irreparable damage.
+Make sure you’ve got the correct tools to do the job and ensure they are sharp and well-maintained.

 Don’t Remove Too Much at At

-While it is tempting to prune heavily to achieve a desired dimension or shape, cutting off too much at once could end up being harmful on the plant.
-Pruning should always be performed slowly, and over a period of time if necessary, so that the tree can recover from pruning cuts.
+Although it can be tempting to trim a lot to attain a desired dimension or shape, removing too much at once can be harmful to the tree.
+Pruning should always be done gradually, over several years should it be necessary, so that the tree can recuperate between prunings.

-When pruning, it’s important not to cut near to tree’s trunk.
-This can leave the tree vulnerable to disease and also leave unsightly stubs that can be difficult to remove.
-Instead, make your cuts in the area just outside of the collar of the branch which is the elevated area between the branch and the trunk.
+When pruning, you must be careful to not cut near to trunk.
+The tree could be susceptible to diseases, as well as leave ugly stubs that are difficult to remove.
+Make your cuts in the area just outside of the collar of the branch that is the area raised between the branch and the tree’s trunk.

 FAQs